 CIA World Factbook: www.cia.gov

 Now each delegate needs to start individually researching the topics of the committee they will be sitting on.
 Firstly, they must research each topic generally to understand what the topic is about and which countries are involved.
 Please be aware that some topics are very wide and could include a mirage of situations and it would be impossible to include all of them in a resolution.
 So it is perfectly acceptable to choose one aspect of a topic and concentrate solely on that aspect.

 Research the topics thoroughly, think about how they relate to your country and what would be your government’s approach to the problems.
 Remember, you represent your country, not yourself at the conference.
 Finding out what your government has done for the topics of your committee can be difficult, but it will be the most important information for you during the debates.
 Try to find resolutions submitted or co-submitted by your country or projects your country has funded.
 Put together your country’s approach to the problem and you will know how to react to the debates appropriately.

-From mid-December, Research Reports written by the Chairs of the committees will be made available on this website to guide delegates in their research.
+From mid December, Research Reports written by the Chairs of the committees will be made available on this website to guide delegates in their research.

 A resolution has two parts: the preambulatory clauses and the operative clauses.
 Preambulatory clauses are facts that state the historical and current situations, whilst operative clauses state suggested actions to take.
 Both types of clauses need to start with an approved word or words from the following list: